City of Newberry Coronavirus Resource Page

 - Temporary store closure checklist: Click here.

-- Ebay is offering free e-commerce and technical assistance through June 30 to help small business owners transition to online stores.
+- Ebay is offering free e-commerce and technical assistance to help small business owners transition to online stores.
 Learn more.

 - National Retail Federation Operation Open Doors Checklist